jhu-oose-f24/Team-GYAT/README.md

 next iteration.
 Currently have it setup so you can update username, fullname, year, and email, but might to choose to remove updating feature later.
 Will connect everything to backend after login setup.

+## Creating Job/Service
+On the Navigation Bar of our app, there is a "Become a Seller" button Click on it, and fill out the fields there to create a service, and it should be displayed on the job feed now when clicking navigating back to the main page.

 ## Known bugs
 ...